tomnachum/Tweeter/README.md

 ## Introduction

-In this project, we built the front-end of a tweeter app, using vanillaJS and Jquery.
+In this project, we built the front-end of a tweeter app, using Jquery.

 ![Alt text](/images/tweeter.png?raw=true "Optional Title")